The first step to applying for grants from the federal government and the Maryland Higher Education Commission (MHEC) is to complete a FAFSA.

 The Maryland Higher Education Commission (MHEC) awards a variety of grants and scholarships to Maryland residents attending Maryland colleges and universities.
 Criteria is varied for each type of grant or scholarship that is offered.

 For a full list of programs, deadlines, separate application and eligibility requirements, visit the MHEC website.

-As of the 2016 legislative session, the Educational Assistance and Guaranteed Access Grants requires you to complete 30 credit hours by the end of your second academic year.
+The Educational Assistance and Guaranteed Access Grants require you to meet credit completion benchmarks.
+You must also meet all other criteria to maintain your award.
 Certificate students are not eligible to receive the Educational Assistance Grants.

 The Maryland Community College Promise Scholarship provides up to $5,000 in tuition assistance per year for eligible students who attend a Maryland community college.
 As a “last dollar” scholarship, it covers remaining tuition and fees after other federal and state financial aid has been applied.

 Learn more about the Maryland Community College Promise Scholarship.

 AACC awards these state grants based on financial need.
 You must be pursuing an associate degree, taking 3 to 11 credits per term and be a Maryland resident.
 Certificate students are not eligible.